Lswbanban/RickArdurous/README.md

-Rick Ardurous
+# Rick Ardurous

-# What is it
+## What is it?

-Rick Ardurous is an attempt to clone the famous old Rick Dangerous on the Arduboy platform.
+Rick Ardurous is a game developed for the Arduboy, and inspired by the retro-game Rick Dangerous, where the player takes the role of an adventurer exploring caves in the hope of finding the Grail.
+The game propose a series of puzzles fitting in one screen.
+The player will have to reach the exit point of each screen to move to the next puzzle.
+The game propose 12 puzzle-screens with an increasing difficulty.

+## Documentation

+For more details, please read the documentation by opening the Doc/Index.html file.

+## License

+This project is open source, both for the game and the Editor.

-# Bug list
+## Bug list

-# To do
+## To do
 - Editor
+	- Change Release build config to build in the Release folder
+	- Add a settings to change the image path?
 	- Add some menu items (File > Close/New, File > Save As)
-	- Add a Help menu (Help > doc)
 	- Add a stats info display on the level in the View Menu
 	- MapManager::MAX_UPDATABLE_ITEM_COUNT can be computed by the Editor and saved in MapDataConstVariables
 	- Fix the drawing of the sprites in the toolbar